alsalafiyyah/alsalafiyyah.github.io/_audios/al-qadariyyah.md

 category: [fatwas,sahabah,audios]
 mp3: https://files.zadapps.info/binbaz.org.sa/fatawa/nour_3la_aldarb/nour_935/nour_93503.mp3
 url: https://binbaz.org.sa/fatwas/18619/%D9%85%D8%AC%D9%88%D8%B3-%D9%87%D8%B0%D9%87-%D8%A7%D9%84%D8%A7%D9%85%D8%A9
-excerpt: They are the denying Qadariyyah who deny fate and say that everything is predestined.
+excerpt: They are the Qadariyyah who deny fate and say that everything is predestined.
 It is a fact that Magians say that humanity has two gods; the god of light and the god of darkness.
 shaykhs:
  - Shaykh Ibn Baz
 ---